dev-Ali2008/Xemu-android/README.md

 <h1 align="center"> Xenra - emulator </h1>

-xenra is an Android-focused Xbox Original and 360 emulator that runs games in XISO and ISO format only, with ideas and inspiration drawn from Xemu and Xenia
+Xenra is an Android-focused Xbox Original and 360 emulator that runs games in XISO and ISO format only, with ideas and inspiration drawn from Xemu and Xenia

 - Hardware Detection:
 Automatically identifies your device's hardware (GPU, RAM) and optimizes settings for peak performance